NeotokyoRebuild/neo/README.md

 and set: `LD_PRELOAD=/usr/lib32/libtcmalloc.so %command%` as the launch argument.

 ## Server instructions
-1. To run a server, install "Source SDK Base 2013 Dedicated Server".
+1. To run a server, install "Source SDK Base 2013 Dedicated Server" (appid 244310).
 2. For firewall, open the following ports:
     * 27015 TCP+UDP
     * 27020 UDP
     * 27005 UDP
     * 26900 UDP
-3. After it installed, go to the install directory in CMD, should see `srcds.exe`
+3. After it installed, go to the install directory in CMD, should see:
+    * Windows: `srcds.exe`
+    * Linux: `srcds_linux`
+        * You'll also see `srcds_run` but that doesn't work properly with NT;RE so ignore it
 4. Optional: Link or copy over neo, otherwise `-game <path_to_source>/mp/game/neo` can be used also:
     * Windows: `mklink /J neo "<path_to_source>/mp/game/neo"`
     * Linux:
         * Non-persistent bind mount: `mkdir neo && sudo mount --bind <path_to_source>/mp/game/neo neo`
         * Or just copy over or use the directory directly
-    * Linux NOTE: Also make sure the `neo/bin` directory includes `client_srv.so` and `server_srv.so`
-5. Linux-only: Symlink the names in "Source SDK Base 2013 Dedicated Server" "bin" directory:
+5. Linux-only: Symlink the names in `<PATH_TO_STEAM>/common/Source SDK Base 2013 Dedicated Server/bin` directory:
 ```
 ln -s vphysics_srv.so vphysics.so;
 ln -s studiorender_srv.so studiorender.so;